 Deciding on where to travel to next can often be difficult.
+You can either choose to go abroad and have a city break or a sunny holiday, or even look at a range of holiday homes for sale from Holgates so you can relax in the countryside whenever you like!
 There really are an infinite number of possibilities, so when our friend recommended a website filled with trip ideas to us, we were particularly excited to narrow down our options a little further.

 On a travel chat early in the year, one of the questions was about what you wanted to be different in 2016.
 The first answer that jumped out was “I want to travel without having to be called back for a family emergency!”.
 While we managed to make the most of 2016 and travel while we were dealing with a major family problem, it cast a sadness over the second half of our year and it constrained us in our travel choices.
 We hope that all are well and healthy in 2016 and we can travel at will.
 But that won’t stop us from travelling with “cancel for any reason” travel insurance.